 If you make it into a hiring process driven by AI automation, there are things to keep in mind.
 You may receive automated messages and reminders or interact with a bot: do not ignore these, but work with them instead.
 Once you have an automated interaction, be prepared to follow up manually if there is no further response after a week or so.
 You should use multiple channels to follow up: you may be able to find an email address, or you may need to use LinkedIn or other avenues to contact the recruiting team.

 Nikunj has identified several future trends in employment:

 - Increased automation.
 Try not to be in a job that can be automated.
 Focus on skills that can only be furnished by humans.

 - Reduced job safety.
 Your response should be to take risks early when you can.
 Gain cross-functional and cross-domain experience and explore your areas of interest.

 - Globalization of talent.
 In the short run, Indian workers benefit when global companies outsource work to them, but in the long run, be aware that other countries and regions may emerge as outsourcing destinations.
 Don’t get stuck in the kind of job that is driven by the lowest cost of labor.

 Nikunj took many questions from the webinar’s live audience.
 You can see the entire event, including the Q&A, in the video above.

 For more Simplilearn career resources, including articles and ebooks, see https://www.simplilearn.com/resources.
-And if you are ready to become a learning individual by gaining specific skills and certifications for your career, check out the Artificial Intelligence Engineer Master's Program or the Post Graduate Program in AI and Machine Learning that Simplilearn offers.
+And if you are ready to become a learning individual by gaining specific skills and certifications for your career, check out the Artificial Intelligence Engineer Master's Program or the AI ML Course that Simplilearn offers.